e-dorigatti/e-dorigatti.github.io/_posts/2019-10-14-should-researchers-worry-about-ethics.markdown

 layout: post
 ---

-A few days ago I saw a tweet mentionin that NLP researchers should seriously start worrying about the ethical implications of their discoveries.
+A few days ago I saw a tweet mentioning that NLP researchers should seriously start worrying about the ethical implications of their discoveries.
 That is easier said than done.